oneforawe/config-repo/config/bash/notes/notes.md

 ## Intro

 Bash is a powerful tool to interact with and control a computer.
+For instance, it allows deep control of computer configuration and behavior, and it allows one to create of small or large programs to automate tasks.

 Maybe the best intro to bash would be a practical demonstration showing how to execute some task that's important to you right now.
-For example, copying files or creating an ssh key-pair for securely connection to a remote machine.
+For example, copying files that would be tedious to do by hand (but very fast to do programmatically), or creating an ssh key-pair for a secure connection to a remote machine, or setting up an environment for doing website development.
 With that context, learning the general ideas and technologies involved would be well-motivated.

 One can become overwhelmed with all of the documentation and resources to get familiar with bash, so, as with any complicated topic, it's probably best to